 Minnesota e-Health Initiative

-- Serve as the lead workgroup in coordinating the development of statewide policy recommendations related to health information exchange into an integrated statewide approach across the five critical domains: governance, technical infrastructure, legal and policy issues, finance, and business and technical operations.
-In this capacity, the workgroup will serve to:
+- Serve as the lead workgroup in coordinating the development of statewide policy recommendations related to health information exchange (HIE) into an integrated statewide approach.

-- Review and comment on privacy and security-related policies and proposed federal regulations and guidance, and make recommendations on mechanisms to ensure compliance with state and federal requirements related to interstate and intrastate health information exchange.
+- Review and comment on privacy and security-related policies and guidance, and make recommendations on policies and practices that support compliance with state and federal requirements (including meaningful use) related to electronic health records (EHRs) and health information exchange.

-- Ensure that the needs of consumers, providers, and health care stakeholders are fully considered in the development of the statutory framework for health information exchange and in the development of educational resources and tools.
+- Ensure that the needs of consumers, providers, and health care stakeholders are fully considered in the development of educational resources and tools.

-- Identify and recommend nationally recognized standards, implementation specifications and certification criteria necessary to facilitate and expand the secure electronic movement and use of health information among organizations in Minnesota
+- Review and recommend nationally recognized standards, implementation specifications and certification criteria necessary to facilitate and expand the secure electronic movement and use of health information among organizations in Minnesota

-- Review and comment on standards, implementation specifications and certification criteria related to the requirements of “meaningful use” and recommend resources and actions that will help increase implementation of these standards.
+- Communicate adoption data and information on standards, implementation specifications and certification criteria related to the requirements of “meaningful use” and Minnesota 2015 interoperable EHR mandate and recommend resources and actions that will help increase implementation of these standards.